Ultra-high harmonic conversion of a seeded free-electron laser via harmonic optical klystron: Start-to-end three-dimensional simulations

-Electron modulation and harmonic emission amplification are realized simultaneously in the second modulator.
-Coherent harmonic emission accomplishes spontaneous modulation onto the electron beam and induces 8.5 times the slice energy spread.
-Amplified emission is then led to the laser transport line while the electron beam traverses the chicane.
-Appropriate time delays are introduced here so that the electron beam and emission are again precisely time-synchronized in the next modulator.
-The laser transport line mentioned here is an optical system that uses lenses and mirrors to focus and transmit the optical field with minimal power loss.
-With commercially available high transmittance lenses and high reflectivity mirrors, power loss can be controlled within 5\%.
-In the third modulator, the refocused seed laser induces 6 times the slice energy spread on the electron beam.
-By now, the last two-stage modulation of the electron beam is accomplished by its coherent emission, implying great synchronization.
-Figure \ref{fig5} shows the profiles of laser-induced modulation amplitudes in the second and third modulators.
+Electron modulation and second harmonic amplification are realized simultaneously in the second modulator.
+Coherent harmonic emission accomplishes spontaneous modulation onto the electron beam and induces an energy modulation amplitude up to a factor of 8.5.
+Energy modulation amplitude is defined as the laser-induced modulation divided by the slice energy spread.
+Then, the amplified emission is directed to the laser transmission line.
+At the same time, the electrons pass the second chicane.
+Appropriate time delays are introduced here so that the electron beam and emission are again precisely time-synchronized at the entrance of the next modulator.
+The laser transmission line is an optical system consisting of mirrors and lenses.
+It is used to transmit and focus the optical field while minimizing power loss.
+The power loss is assumed to be 5\% in the simulations.
+In reality, more significant power loss may occur.
+If that happens, then the third-stage modulation amplitude is reduced, and the dispersion strength needs to be dynamically adjusted to optimize the FEL radiation.
+In the third modulator, the reused seed laser produces an energy modulation amplitude of up to 6.
+The last two stages of modulation of the e-beam are concluded by its coherent emission, implying excellent synchronization.
+Figure \ref{fig5} shows the profiles of laser-induced modulation amplitude in the second and third modulators.

-With the momentum compaction of the last two dispersive sections as 1.37 mm and 0.05 mm, respectively, the electron beam is highly micro-bunched at 3 nm and the maximum bunching factor of about 7.1\% is achieved.
-Phase space distribution of the electron beam at the entrance of radiator is presented in Fig.~\ref{fig6}(a).
-The separated energy bands are very close to those of a nominal EEHG, which demonstrates the feasibility of the proposed technique.
-The peak power of the radiation grows exponentially and reaches saturation at 20 m, with a saturated power of 3.2 GW and pulse duration of about 14.6 fs (FWHM).
-At saturation, the spectrum bandwidth is about 1/2068 ($\Delta\lambda/\lambda$), 1.6 times to the Fourier transform limit.
+To optimize bunching at 3 nm, the n=-2 tune is adopted.
+The dispersion strengths of the last two chicanes are set as 1.37 mm and 0.05 mm, respectively.
+At the exit of the third chicane, the distribution of the bunching factor and longitudinal phase space of the electron beam are provided in Fig.~\ref{fig6}(a).
+The maximum bunching factor along the electron beam is 7.1\%, and there is a well-defined phase space structure at the maximum.
+The separated energy bands look very similar to those of a standard EEHG, demonstrating the feasibility of the proposed approach.
+The radiation power grows exponentially, reaching saturation at about 20 m.
+At saturation, the FEL radiation has a peak power of 3.2 GW, a pulse length of 14.6 fs (FWHM), and a spectral bandwidth ($\Delta\lambda/\lambda$) of about 1/2068.
+The bandwidth is 1.6 times the Fourier transform limit, indicating great temporal coherence.
+SASE radiation, which is also produced during the seeding amplification, is less than 0.1 MW at 20 m and barely has no apparent influence on the spectrum.
 These results are shown in Fig.~\ref{fig6}(b).